umdio/umdio/README.md

 	  - courses/<dep>
   - api root - object list of endpoints, with some metadata
   - namespace the routes or use a controller scheme
+  - expand query parameter that expands returned ID's into their full objects

 ###Future Endpoints:
   - Buses